makersacademy/chitter-challenge/README.md

 Before starting to code went through the user stories, wrote down in order the requirements and then started mapping out how I would eventually proceed with the MVC.
 This in turn pushed me into how I would eventually setup the Database, the tables and the information they will be holding.
 I refactored a few times throughout the process, mainly when I had to use class extraction but also when I saw an opportunity to keep the code DRY.
 Using TDD made me think about the problems one step at a time as I proceeded through the challenge.

 ## Reflection
 I was a bit daunted by the prospect of this challenge, it seemed like a lot to do over one weekend but as I proceeded through I found I was very comfortable with how the coding went.
 I was thinking throughout about the objects and trying to keep their responsibilities separate and only letting them know as much as they needed to about each other.
 I really enjoyed the coding this weekend, it seemed to flow more than the other weekends!
 Getting the email alerts to work took a bit of time as I found out the dotenv gem (used for hiding sensitive information) was not quite working as I expected and some research indicated an extra line needed to be added to the config.ru file to get it to work.
 Once I had met all the user stories I turned my hand to having a bit of fun with the CSS and html design.
-I would have liked to explored the encrypting of the passwords and would be looking to implement something along the lines of BCrypt gem to help with this.
-Also making a feature that allow users to reply to peeps and start conversations along side the main peep feed.
+I would like to make a feature that allows users to reply to peeps and start conversations along side the main peep feed.

 ## User stories
 ```